pu2clr/SI4735/README.md

 <BR>

-#### The video below shows how to install the PUCLR Arduino Library on your Arduino IDE.
+#### The video below shows how to install the PU2CLR Arduino Library on your Arduino IDE.

 {% include libinstalling.html %}